alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I'm an AI research engineer at <a href="https://clova.ai/en/research/research-areas.html">NAVER CLOVA</a>
+I'm an AI research engineer at <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI Lab & CLOVA</a>.
- and <a href="https://naver-career.gitbook.io/en/teams/clova-cic">NAVER AI LAB</a>.
 My broad research interest is in machine learning and its applications to real-world phenomena.
 In particular, I'm researching <strong>representation learning for structured data</strong> including graph representation learning and large-scale multivariate time-series prediction at NAVER.